w3c/wai-curricula/index.md

 ## Introduction
 {:.no-display}

 This resource provides a set of role-based curricula for web accessibility.
-It defines the competences and skills for each role, and outlines a set of modules and teaching units to achieve the learning outcomes.
+It defines learning outcomes, and teaching and assessment ideas, to help you design online and in-class courses.

-You can use these curricula to build courses for formal, informal, guided, non-guided, or vocational training.
-You can use the materials of these curricula in their entirety or only those that best apply to your audience and context.
+You can use these curricula for formal, informal, guided, non-guided, and vocational training.
+You can also use these curricula to assess and compare course offerings.

 ## Structure